 Emergency Physicians -- Evidence shall be on file indicating that at least one emergency physician is on duty in the emergency department 24 hours a day to cover adult and pediatric trauma patient care services.
 The emergency department medical director shall ensure that the emergency physicians, during their assigned shifts, comply with the following conditions:

 To be physically present in-hospital to meet all trauma alert patients in the trauma resuscitation area at the time of the trauma alert patient's arrival.

+In all trauma centers, a board-certified or board eligible emergency medicine physician must be present in the emergency department at all times

 To assume trauma team leadership if the trauma surgeon on trauma call is not physically present at the time of the trauma alert patient's arrival in the trauma resuscitation area.